RemyPaulJr/notes/My Notes.md

 - Load Data into GCS again
 - Load Data into BigQuery
 - Load Data into PowerBI maybe, will decide once I get closer to this step
 - Automate Pipeline via Airflow.
-Batch processing Jobs on set inter
+Batch processing Jobs on set intervals